 Let’s look at each of these separately.

-One of the most common criticisms of the Phillips ROI Model is that it calculates ROI only after the program has been delivered.
+One of the most common criticisms of the Phillips ROI Model have been that it calculates ROI only after the program has been delivered.
 If you calculate that a program cost more to deliver than the value it delivered, it is too late to make any changes.

 Another common criticism of the Phillips ROI Model is that knowing the ROI of a training course offers little practical benefit to a business or organization.
 It’s nice to know, but it’s not essential.
-After all, if you already know the program was a success from the Level 4 metrics (Impact), there’s little need to spend the time and costs involved in calculating ROI.
+After all, if you have evaluated the training course on Phillips first four levels and already know the program was a success from the Level 4 metrics (Impact), there’s little need to spend the time and costs involved in calculating level 4, the ROI.

 Now that you know the basics of the Phillips ROI model, and know how to apply it to your organization, it should help you decide upon your next steps.
 Using the Phillips ROI Model, you can determine the effectiveness of your training and decide whether it is helping your organization meet its business goals.
 This can, in turn, help you plan the right training to offer in the future as determine whether you’re on the right lines.